chef/kitchen-vcenter/README.md

 ## Installation

-This driver has a dependency.
-It requires the [vSphere Automation SDK](https://github.com/vmware/vsphere-automation-sdk-ruby) be installed.
-The steps to do that are as follows, the version published to Rubygems is not yet supported.
-For the time being you need to build the gem to a previous commit.
+This driver depends on the [vSphere Automation SDK](https://github.com/vmware/vsphere-automation-sdk-ruby) gem.
+We do not yet support version published on RubyGems, and you will need to build an earlier version of the gem.
+Install the vSphere Automation SDK gem with the following steps:

 - `$ git clone` [https://github.com/vmware/vsphere-automation-sdk-ruby.git](https://github.com/vmware/vsphere-automation-sdk-ruby.git)
 - `cd vsphere-automation-sdk-ruby`